fangohr/oommf/README.md

 The intention is to provide the OOMMF distribution files in a git repository for those who prefer to pull them via git.

+In addition to the OOMMF source code that is offered from NIST (and the OOMMF extension coming from NIST), this repository contains some additional user-contributed extensions.
+Those can be seen from the [Makefile-update-oommf](Makefile-update-oommf).
+Search for

 ## Version

 The current version of OOMMF code in this repository is the alpha release of OOMMF 2.0 (`20a0 20170929 a0`).

-If you are using `joommf/oommf` Docker image (more details in [Docker](#Docker) section), you can get the currect version of OOMMF by running `oommf-version`.
+You can check which version you have, by inspecting the content of the [oommf-version](oommf-version) file.

 The history of all OOMMF versions hosted in this directory is provided in [versionlog.txt](versionlog.txt).

 ## Clone and build